 Annual bond premiums for the $75,000 BMC-84 Bond currently range between $938 and $9,000.
-The cost of your freight broker bond is determined based on owner personal credit and time in business.
-A company’s financial strength can also be taken into consideration.
-Read more.
+The cost of your freight broker bond is determined based on your personal credit score and time in business.
+A company’s financial strength and assets can also be taken into consideration.

 Can I get a BMC-84 Bond if I have bad credit?

 Yes.
-While many sureties only offer quotes to customers with stellar credit, Lance Surety has a specialty program that allows us to approve over 99% of applicants instantly through our online application.
+While many sureties only offer bonding to customers with perfect credit, Lance Surety Bonds has designed a special Bad Credit Program for applicants with problematic finances.
 Your annual premium will depend on your individual credit profile, but you can expect slightly higher rates due to the increased bonding risk.

-At this time, our bond approvals for BMC-84 Bonds do not require collateral.
-With our exclusive bad credit programs, we are able to offer quotes to freight brokers with just an annual premium requirement.
+Approvals for BMC-84 bonds do not require collateral.
+We are able to get you bonded with just an annual premium requirement.

 Do I need a Motor Carrier (MC) Number before applying?